Heterogeneous Builds — Zephyr + Yocto on the same SoM

 See also

-<alp/rpc.h>— full RPC API referenceboard.yamlreference — schema v2rpmsg-v2n·rpmsg-aen·rpmsg-imx93·heterogeneous-offload— flagship examples- ADR 0010 — design rationale
+<alp/rpc.h>— full RPC API referenceboard.yamlreference — flat schema + the declarative blocksrpmsg-v2n·rpmsg-aen·rpmsg-imx93·heterogeneous-offload— flagship examples- ADR 0010 — design rationale